julian-klode/lingolang/docs/abstract-interpreter.md

 }    && \text{(P-SendStmt)}
 \end{align*}

 There is arguably a bug here.
-I can send to a unowned channel containing unowned values, and the dependencies would be released.
+We can send to a unowned channel containing unowned values, and the dependencies would be released.
 A channel containing unowned values should not exist in the first place, though, but sadly, it is entirely possible to define one at the moment.

 The `select` statement allows waiting for non-blocking send/receive availability on a set of channels.
 It is thus similar to (and probably named after) the `select(2)` system call from 4.2BSD and POSIX.1-2001.
-The resulting exits will be the initial store (for the not entered case), and those gained by jumping into each of the comm clauses in the body from the store (which is what `visitStmtList` does).
+The resulting exits will be the initial store (for the not-entered case), and those gained by jumping into each of the comm clauses in the body from the store (which is what `visitStmtList` does).

 \begin{align*}
 \cfrac{